Features of the IOL JobSite:

 - Level 3 Member Organisation - 10 free job adverts per year.

-Organisational members can opt to pay a one-off fee per year for unlimited job adverts - contact the IOL Office for information.
+Organisational members can opt to pay a one-off fee per year for extra allocation of 10 or more job adverts - contact the IOL Office for information.

 Cancelled or unpaid membership.
 If you pay your organisational membership by Direct Debit and you cancel this payment part way through your membership year, or your membership is unpaid paid on invoice, you will incur the standard charge of £175 for each job advert you have placed against the membership year to date.
 Any listed job adverts will be removed from the website.